Rjmoodie/yardpass-upgrade/docs/capacitor-upgrade-summary.md

 ## 🎉 Summary

 All Capacitor packages are now current on v7.x, the missing `@capacitor/keyboard` plugin has been added, and the iOS initialization code has been modernized with proper ES6 imports.
-The configuration in `capacitor.config.ts` aligns with Apple Developer settings (`com.yardpass.app`), and all native plugins are properly synced.
+The configuration in `capacitor.config.ts` aligns with Apple Developer settings (`com.liventix.app`), and all native plugins are properly synced.

 The app maintains its responsive, tactile iOS-native experience through:
 - ✅ Dynamic status bar theming